btb0017/Assignment4_MIST353/README.md

 ### ViewCompanyDataByDateRange (Brandon Biggins)
 This API will take in a date range and display the stock and climate data for the selected company for the date range.
 Input: CompanyID ex.
 1 through 5, StartDate and EndDate (ranges from 2023-03-27 (I think) to 2024-03-27)
+Output: Currently none.
+I get an error with this API and I think it might be because the stored procedure has 2 queries in it and EF can't handle both at the same time since they pull data from different tables.
 ### AddClimateAndStockData (Braylon Higginbotham)

 This API will let an Admin add climate and stock data for a specific company.